Before I Self Destruct (film)

-Before I Self Destruct is a 2009 American direct-to-video crime drama film starring Curtis Jackson, who also served as writer, director, producer and executive producer, that is included with his fourth studio album of the same name.
+Before I Self Destruct is a 2009 American direct-to-video crime drama film starring Curtis "50 Cent" Jackson, who also served as writer, director, producer and executive producer, that is included with his fourth studio album of the same name.
 It was released on November 23, 2009, two weeks after the release of the album.

 Plot

 Clarence Jenkins (Curtis "50 Cent" Jackson), who lives with his mother Donna (Kar) and his gifted brother Shocka (Elijah "Strong-E" Williams), works in a supermarket after having his dreams of playing basketball professionally destroyed due to a knee injury.
 He longs for pretty girls he feels are beyond his reach, including a woman named Princess (Sasha Delvalle).

-Afte Donna is accidentally shot and killed by a gunman named Tiny (Shorty Red) in a drive-by shooting, Clarence is unsure how to prevent Shocka, who has already been accepted to all eight Ivy League universities, from going into foster care.
-After being fired from his job and coming back to find an eviction notice at his door, Clarence finds Tiny and kills him with a revolver that he finds beneath the bed at his hotel room.
-He then visits Sean (Clifton Powell), who is the local crime boss, to inform him that he killed Tiny who had previously worked for Sean.
+After Donna is accidentally shot and killed by a gunman named Tiny (Shorty Red) in a drive-by shooting, Clarence is unsure how to prevent Shocka, who has already been accepted to all eight Ivy League universities, from going into foster care.
+After being fired from his job and finding an eviction notice at his door, Clarence finds Tiny and kills him with a revolver that he finds beneath the bed at his hotel room.
+He then visits Sean (Clifton Powell), who is the local crime boss, to inform him that he killed Tiny, who had previously worked for Sean.
 Sean likes Clarence's style and he hires him to be his new hitman.

 After obtaining financial success from his newly found criminal lifestyle and becoming able to provide to his brother, Clarence runs into Princess, the beautiful woman from the supermarket.
-He begins to develop a close bond with Princess but is unable to realize that she is using him.
+He begins to develop a close bond with Princess but fails to realize that she is using him.
 Clarence bestows gold, diamonds and payback when Princess's ex-boyfriend Rafael (Gabriel Ellis) gets released from prison.

 Rafael tracks Princess down by calling her from her mother's phone while she is in bed with Clarence.
 When Rafael demands the money he gave her for safekeeping, she meets up with him for sex but when he persists in his demands, the only word Princess says is "Clarence", implying that she gave Clarence Rafael's money.
 In order to take back his money, Rafael has her call Clarence and ask him to come to her mother's house to help move furniture.
 Princess and Rafael wait in his car across the street from her mother's house.
-As soon as Clarence steps out of the car, Rafael fatally shoots Clarence.
+As soon as Clarence steps out of the car, Rafael fatally shoots him.

 When Princess arrives and steals all of Clarence's money from the drawer, Shocka realizes what is going on and vows revenge on her for getting his brother killed.